Beelzebub2/Optica-project/README.md

 +   Fixed themes and languages not working on Linux
 +   Fixed information window not being created on center of the screen
 +   Fixed informtaion window not staying on toplevel
++   Fixed information window duplication
++   Fixed program not responding when a information window was opened
++   Fixed program not closing with exit uppon pressing <esc>

 Beta 2.1 27/06/2023